PioneerDev/setflags/README.md

 # Set Flags

-An exemplar project for setting personal, verifiable flags as part of regular investing in yourself.
+An exemplar project for setting personal goals as verifiable flags to invest in yourself regularly.

 ## Introduction